davidrequena/search_pubmed_pymed/README.md

 Then, it retrieves the PubMed ID (PMID), publication date, the list of authors (separated by semicolon), the journal name, DOI, Keywords and Abstract.
-And finally saves the info in a table (MS Excel .xlsx format) in the current directory.
+And finally saves the info in a table (in MS Excel .xlsx format) in the current directory.

 ### REQUISITES